CERI-KRISP/CholeraSeq/README.md

 ## Documentation

-The documentation for the pipeline is hosted in https://ceri-krisp.github.io/choleraseq/usage.html
+The documentation for the pipeline is hosted at https://ceri-krisp.github.io/CholeraSeq/usage.html

 ## Testing